Dog Food Aggression: Why Some Dogs Aggressively Protect Their Dinner

 Pick a time every day to feed your pup and stay consistent.

-Doing so and sticking to a routine will help your pup get rid of some anxiety toward mealtimes.
+Doing so and sticking to a routine will help your food aggressive dog get rid of some anxiety toward mealtimes.

 I once worked at a doggy daycare with a huge pack of dogs.
 One day a dog named ‘Demo' whom I loved very much turned up out of sorts and I couldn't work out why.
 He had no energy and seemed very grumpy, in the afternoon he got into a fight.
 When his owners picked him up I asked them if anything different had happened to him.
 They replied… ‘Oh, we forgot to feed him this morning!'